prisma/prisma-examples/typescript/trpc-nextjs/README.md

 # Fullstack Example with Next.js (tRPC)

-This example shows how to implement a **Fullstack NextJs app with the t3 stack** with the following tools:
+This example shows how to implement a **Fullstack Next.js app with the t3 stack** with the following tools:

 This example shows how to implement a **fullstack app in TypeScript with :
 - [**Next.js**](https://nextjs.org/)**: A [React](https://reactjs.org/) framework